 Yes, you CAN go on vacation while on workers’ compensation.
 People are allowed to continue to enjoy their lives as best they can even with an injury.

-Caution: Insurers have been known to do surveillance.
-If the workers’ comp claimant is observed or found doing things that he or she is claiming cannot be done because of the injury, then it can come back to cause that person to lose the benefits.
-Typically, a vacation will not be a problem as long as the doctor isn’t saying the activity is something that cannot be done.
+Insurers have been known to do surveillance on people who filed workers’ compensation claims, often by videotaping them while on vacation, or by hiring local staff to film the claimant if they are at a far-off location.
+If the workers’ comp claimant is observed or found doing things that he or she is claiming cannot be done because of the injury, then it can come back to cause that person to lose their benefits.

-Workers who go on vacation need to be very careful what they post online.
+Claimants who go on vacation need to be very careful what they post online and on social media.
 Even the appearance of participating in a restricted activity can hurt the workers’ comp claim.
 Employers have been known to view the social networking sites of employees, looking for workers’ comp fraud.

 Most importantly, let your attorney know your plans.
 A lawyer can also answer any questions on going on vacation when on workers’ compensation.